The article, called "Dear Feminists", was posted on Feministe on September 7th, 2013. It has since been removed, but the impact hasn't been forgotten.

 - The discussion of Feminism Vs. Sex Work has been going on, literally speaking, for years.
 Blogs like T&S, SexWorkerProblems, RedUPNYC, Sex Workers Project, SWOP, SWOU, and more have been regularly tackling this issue and amplifying their voices by repetition and even echoing each other.

-Many sex worker created and led blogs and organizations have long said discussions regarding the sex trades without the input of sex workers are virtually worthless.
+Many sex worker created and led blogs and organizations have long said discussions regarding the sex trades without the input of sex workers and escorts are virtually worthless.
 We wonder when people who are not involved in the sex trades will come to see this also.
 For groups of people who claim to care for and support us, to want to help us, I fail to see how helpful any activity directed at any party can be when the party being helped is not consulted (or, in some cases, is barred from participation).